Nevado Hualca Hualca Climber's Log

 Date Climbed: Apr 4, 2014

-Today we started our big traverse of Hualca Hualca.
+Today I started our big traverse of Hualca Hualca with my nine year old daughter and 11 year old son.
 It was a major endeavor, so we had two mules to help carry gear.
 Eloy, Nicolas, and a muleteer joined us.

 We started right from Cabanaconde in good weather.
 We walked through town and then through the beautiful terraced fields above town.
 We were told that the terraces are hundreds or even thousands of years old and are still being used today.